HangfireIO/Hangfire.io/pricing/index.md

             <h3>How many licenses do I need to buy?</h3>
             <p>
-                For Startup subscription, you need to buy only one license for the whole organization that develops and use the software with Hangfire Pro packages.
-For Business and Enterprise subscriptions you need to buy as many licenses, as many developers will contact dedicated support.
-Number of users who has access to private GitHub repositories are also affected by the number of licenses.
+                A single license allows you to use Hangfire Pro within software that is developed by one company/organization, regardless the number of developers.
             </p>
         </div>
         <div class="col-md-6">